juanboro/cync2mqtt/README.md

 mosquitto_pub  -h $meship -t 'acyncmqtt/devices' -m get
 ```

+You will receive a response on the topic homeassistant/devices/<meshid>/<deviceid> for every defined mesh and device.

 Devices can be controlled by sending a message to the topic: acyncmqtt/set/<meshid>/<deviceid>, i.e:

 Turn on: